Phala-Network/phala-wiki-next/content/en-us/mine/solo/1-2-confidential-level-evaluation.md

 ## Test your Intel® SGX Capability

-The confidence level impacts your miner's score.
-Before configuring your miner, the necessary drivers are required, and the `sgx-test` option determines your Intel® SGX Capability alongside the confidence level.
+The confidence level impacts your worker's score.
+Before configuring your worker, the necessary drivers are required, and the `sgx-test` option determines your Intel® SGX Capability alongside the confidence level.

   ```bash
   sudo phala sgx-test
   ```

-> This command will install :whale: Docker, the required Intel® SGX drivers, and pull all the necessary Docker images for your Phala miner :rock::pick:.
+> This command will install :whale: Docker, the required Intel® SGX drivers, and pull all the necessary Docker images for your Phala worker :rock::pick:.
 > - Please follow the instruction during installation.

 Information about the checks conducted during execution of the command: